jvde-github/AIS-catcher-docs/docs/configuration/output/message-filtering.md

 These options can be combined to fine-tune the output rate and avoid redundant data, depending on your use case and requirements.

 **Note**: filtering for messages to screen can only be set on the command line and not in the JSON configuration file at this stage.
-UDP filtering is available in the JSON configuration file.

 ### Filter settings